Histograms VS. Bar Charts

 - The column label can be a single value or a range of values.

-Differently, bar charts' X axis does not have a low end or a high end; because the labels on the X axis are categorical - not quantitative.
+Differently, bar charts' X-axis does not have a low end or a high end; because the labels on the X-axis are categorical - not quantitative.
 Therefore, it is less appropriate to comment on the skewness of a bar chart.
-Refer to the following diagram to see a visual comparison between them.

 Why Use Histograms and Bar Charts